 In a Nutshell – Presentations in the Solutions Hub

-In 2023, companies will once again have the opportunity not only to present themselves as exhibitors at DMEA, but also to bring their innovative products or projects to the attention of the visitors at two hub areas.
+In 2024, companies not only have the opportunity to present themselves as exhibitors at DMEA, but also to introduce their innovative products or projects to the interested trade audience on the two hub areas.

 Key Facts of Solutions Hub

-- individual presentations of max.
-4 different companies/institutions form a thematic session
+- Individual presentations of max.
+4 different companies/institutions form one thematic session

-- max.
-10 minutes presentation time per company/institution
+- Max.
+10 minutes of presentation time per company/institution

 Booking period for exhibitors